 On journalism as a medium to impart knowledge about people

 The journalist's job is to fill white space - Steven Birmingham

-Birmingham’s quote is only partially true.
+Birmingham's quote is only partially true.
 Journalists do fill the blank spaces allocated for their words, but they also fill blank spaces in minds with knowledge about many different subjects.
-David’s focus
+David's focus is people.

 David has a professed love of long-form journalism as a means of communication.
 He is inclined to acquire deep learning about people and journalism, in his words, is a good method to learn about people.